If you have a question that we have not answered for you, please contact us for more information.

 How do GCA courses operate?

-GCA courses are offered through two key mediums; eLearning courses and face-to-face workshops.
-The eLearning courses operate for two, four, five or six weeks.
+GCA courses are offered through two key mediums: eLearning courses and face-to-face workshops.
+The eLearning courses operate for one, two, four, five, or six weeks.
 Dates can be found on the GCA Course Schedule.

 All GCA courses are highly interactive, and participants learn with colleagues from around the GAC World.
 Courses are strategically driven by certified and experienced facilitators.
-Subject Matter Experts from GAC are invited into the courses to help answer queries from the field and provide insights into the business.
+Subject matter experts from GAC are invited to the courses to help answer queries from the field and provide insights into the business.

 Are any courses mandatory?